-- The file has no index attribute that prevent it from being indexed.
+- The file has no index attribute that prevents it from being indexed.

 - The search indexer has not updated the file in its database.

-- How to Manually Reset Windows Search and Rebuild the Index
+How to Repair, Reset and Rebuild the Windows Search Index

 msdt.exe -ep SystemSettings_Troubleshoot_L2 -id SearchDiagnostic